CBD Facts: The Real Truth About CBD Oil and It’s Complicated

 THC is the chemical responsible for the intoxicating effects of marijuana.

 Hemp is a strain of cannabis that’s federally legal in the U.S. when it contains no more than 0.3 percent THC.

-In short, no CBD is not psychoactive.
-Thanks to its lack of THC content, there are no associated “high” feelings from using hemp-based CBD products.
+In short, no. CBD does not get you high.
+Thanks to its lack of THC content, there is no intoxication from using hemp-based CBD products.

 But, this question can also be a little tricky.
 Journalists and researchers commonly refer to CBD as non-psychoactive.
 But what is the truth about CBD oil and psychoactivity?